rook/rook/Documentation/ceph-filesystem.md

 # Change "rook-ceph" provisioner prefix to match the operator namespace if needed
 provisioner: rook-ceph.cephfs.csi.ceph.com
 parameters:
-  # clusterID is the namespace where operator is deployed.
+  # clusterID is the namespace where the rook cluster is running
+  # If you change this namespace, also change the namespace below where the secret namespaces are defined
   clusterID: rook-ceph

   # CephFS filesystem name into which the volume shall be created